 The sport of boxing is of course an inherently dangerous activity.
 In truth, depending on how one defines the term, it is barely a sport at all; it is legalized, person-to-person combat and every time a boxer steps into a ring, he or she takes a mortal risk.
 This aspect of prizefighting is often glossed over.
 It is in fact part of boxing’s appeal, though many fans are reluctant to admit this, while casual sports fans are unaware that the reason boxers donned padded gloves in the first place was not to make blows less damaging, but instead to protect a fighter’s hands, thus allowing him to throw harder punches.
 Boxing is pure competition, mortal combat, with real blood and pain.
 Other athletic competitions skirt the dark, visceral edge of the real; boxing lives on it.
 And this, despite the fact many may say otherwise, is part of what makes boxing so exciting and the performances of its bravest participants so inspiring and exhilarating.

 Every year a certain number of boxers suffer serious brain injury or die and on occasion these incidents provoke public revulsion, even calls for the sport’s prohibition.
 These reactions are keenest when the death or severe injury is seemingly unpreventable, but in Abdusalamov’s case, it’s clear that it might have been avoided.
 In hindsight, his corner should have responded to his expressions of concern (he reportedly asked several times about the condition of his face) and stopped the match.
-The referee, or the doctor who examined him between rounds, should have determined the extent of his injuries and halted the contest.
+The referee, or the doctor who examined him between rounds, should have determined the extent of his injuries and considered halting the contest.
 And the medical officials who appraised Magomed’s condition after the bout most certainly should have had him immediately sent to hospital in one of the available ambulances.

 In other words, in this particular case boxing can sidestep the horror of what unfolded by virtue of the fact that multiple layers of protection failed Abdusalamov, making what happened to him something akin to a fluke, or a “perfect storm” scenario.
 The chances of so many people making so many regrettable decisions at the same time are supposedly slim to none.
 When everyone does what they’re supposed to do, boxing’s dangers are mitigated (to some degree at least), and so what happened to poor Magomed essentially amounts to bad luck.
 In other words, shit happens, as they say.
 But such an analysis dodges the core truth about why Magomed Abdusalamov can no longer hold his wife or respond to his children.